destinymalone/head-first-java-cliffsnotes-example/chapter-2-classes-and-objects-a-trip-to-objectville/README.md

 -the Sound
 -Clicking Events

-## "Who got the Aeron?"
+### "Who got the Aeron?"

 Larry does not use methods when adding code, which affects all of the code and each test that was made previously.
 Brad uses methods and classes that separate each working code and test, which is not affected when code is suddenly changed or added.
 So, neither of them recieved the Aeron because there was a third programmer given the task who was able to finish before Larry and Brad.

-## What should I know about inheritance and overriding methods?

-Look for similarities within each "function" or method.

-If you have repeating features (instance variables or methods), abstract out the features and put them into a new class that other subclasses can link to.
-This is how you inherit from the superclasses, while not repeating things in each subclass.

-When it comes to overriding, subclasses re-define one of the inherited methods when it needs to change or extend the behavior of that method.

-If you are using the same methods, use inheritance to prevent repeats.
-If you have the same method with special features added on, your features are what's used instead of what those methods are in the superclass.
-This is done even if you link every subclass to one superclass.

-## What is OO?--Object Oriented Development in Java
+### What is OO?--Object Oriented Development in Java

 - Works with superclasses, subclasses, instance variables, methods, and attributes.